apache/druid/docs/api-reference/automatic-compaction-api.md

 ```
 </details>

-## Automatic compaction status
+## View automatic compaction status

 ### Get segments awaiting compaction

 Returns the total size of segments awaiting compaction for a given datasource.
-The specified datasource must have automatic compaction enabled.
+Returns a 404 response if a datasource does not have automatic compaction enabled.

 #### URL